Finger Food Friday: Oven Roasted Boudin with Sweet and Tangy Dipping Sauce

 Oven Roasted Boudin

 South Louisiana is known for producing some really interesting and absolutely delicious food products.
 And while most of us New Orleanians are quick to try just about anything put in front of us, people outside the area are not so eager.
 Moving to North Georgia and entertaining new friends was a testament to that.
 But although guarded, my new buddies were genuinely interested in and enamored by our food and food culture.
 They just didn’t know how the heck to cook or eat half of it!
-Through years of entertaining New Orleans style, we’ve enjoyed teaching our “Georgia Peaches” how to suck heads and pinch tails (of boiled crawfish), bite and pull succulently stuffed leaves from a whole artichoke and rip into a deep fried turkey as soon as it was yanked out of the hot oil.
+Through years of entertaining New Orleans style, we’ve enjoyed teaching our “Georgia Peaches” how to suck heads and pinch tails (of boiled crawfish), bite and pull succulently stuffed leaves from whole artichokes and rip into deep fried turkeys as soon as they’re yanked out from vats of hot oil.

 One day, I hope to develop my own recipe for boudin.
 But until I find the time, patience, gizmos and gadgets to make that happen, I’ll continue to the enjoy the flavors and convenience of Cajun Country’s best by having it delivered straight to my door.
 Fortunately for all of us, there are plenty of South Louisiana markets that will ship their wonderful products.
 A couple worth considering are Jacob’s (I’ve mentioned them before on the andouille front) and Poche’s.